 So, if you’re looking for an indie game that captures a resident evil vibe while also adding its own spin, then Fobia – St. Dinfna Hotel is worth trying out!
 Some of the most memorable games tend to be adventure games.
-If you want to know which games you should play in that genre, then check out: BEST Adventure Games.

 |Our Ranking||12th Horror Game|